dwyl/learn-riot/README.md

 ## Why?

-We need a way of separating the pieced of our web applications into discrete *components* that can be developed/tested independently and composed into a fast UI.
+We need a way of organising the pieces of our web applications into discrete *components* that can be developed/tested independently and composed into a fast UI.